ThilinaJayamal/ThilinaJayamal/README.md

 ## 👨‍💻 About Me

 - 🎓 Undergraduate at University of Sri Jayewardenepura
-- 💼 Passionate about **Web Development** using React & MERN Stack
+- 💼 Passionate about **Web Development** using React, Next.js & MERN Stack
 - 🌐 Also skilled in **Mobile App Development** with React Native & Expo
+- 💻 Currently exploring **Java & Spring Boot** for backend services
 - 💡 I love solving real-world problems with code

 ---